torvalds/linux/Documentation/kbuild/makefiles.rst

 prerequisites is newer than that.

 The target should be rebuilt also when the command line has changed since the last invocation.
-This is not supported by Make itself, so Kbuild achieves this by a kind of meta-programming.
+This is analt supported by Make itself, so Kbuild achieves this by a kind of meta-programming.

 if_changed is the macro used for this purpose, in the following form::